 Smelters are facilities that extract more refined metals from ores.
 Copper, lead, nickel, silver, zinc, gold, cobalt and cadmium are extracted using this procedure from earth samples and residues.
 Smelting involves heating the ore with a reducing agent such as charcoal, coke or other purifying agents.
 Although it is beneficial to the metal production industry, it also has many hazards that if left uncontrolled can impact the environment.
 Smelting is perceived to be a primary cause of water pollution in its vicinity.
 It produces slag, a solid waste with metal or a high concentration of the metallic mixture.
 Smelters are also responsible for emitting high amounts of air pollutants such as sulfur dioxide, hydrogen fluoride, oxides of nitrogen, offensive and noxious smoke fumes, gases, vapors, and other toxins.
 Discussed below are the main sources of water pollution induced by smelting [1,2,3].
+At Anderson we spend a lot of time looking for and identifying waste from former Smelter operations.

 Table of Contents